bereamk/bereamk/README.md

 - 📚 I'm currently a university student majoring in Computer Science with a minor in Data Science
 - 🌱 My GitHub is a reflection of my learning journey: from coding assignments to self-taught skills
 - 🤖 Aspiring machine learning engineer
-- 💼 Actively seeking opportunities to grow and apply my skills in software development
+- 💼 Actively seeking opportunities to grow and apply my skills in data analytics

 ##  What I'm Learning
 - 📝 Learning Journey: As I learn new technologies and techniques, I often work on small-scale projects and exercises.<br>